 Phone: +49 30 80492444

 Address: Mittelstraße 1, Berlin

-Lead by two of the most prominent sommeliers in Berlin, Willi Schlögl (ex Petit Felix and Cordobar) and Johannes Schellhorn (ex Nobelhard & Schmutzig), Freundschaft (which means friendship in German) have become THE wine place in Berlin.
+Lead by two of the most prominent sommeliers in Berlin, Willi Schlögl (ex Petit Felix and Cordobar) and Johannes Schellhorn (ex Nobelhard & Schmutzig), Freundschaft (which means friendship in German) has become THE wine place in Berlin.
 Nestled in the student area of Berlin in Mitte, next to Unter den Linden, Freundschaft makes you feel right at home.
 Their bar looks like the long dining table where your family and friends would meet up around a glass or two or a bottle of wine, discussing the world.
 But for me, the main attraction is the large window facing the wine cellar!
-One more thi...
+One more thing!
+T...